The 108 defilements of our minds

 Ostentatiousness – pretentious show in an attempt to impress others

-Pessimism to Wrathful
+Pessimism to Sarcasm

 Pessimism – a tendency to see the worst aspect of things